-The Pine Nut Mountain Range is located in Northwestern Nevada, stretching approximately 35 miles north-south from Dayton, Nevada to Nevada State Route 208, about 4 miles north of Topaz Lake.
+The Pine Nut Mountain Range is located in Northwestern Nevada, stretching over 30 miles north-south from Dayton, Nevada to Nevada State Route 208, about 4 miles north of Topaz Lake.
 The mountains spread only about 10-12 miles wide throughout most of the range.
 It is bordered on the west by the Carson Valley, which stretches 14 miles to the Sierra Nevada.
 The western part of the range is about 20 miles east of Lake Tahoe.

 The Pine Nut Mountains top out at 9451’ in the southern part of the range at Mount Siegel.
 Although these are desert peaks, there is plenty of foliage and the lower slopes are covered in thick brush, Pinyon Pine and Juniper trees.
 There is usually snow on the higher peaks from December through April.
 However, most of the heavy snowfall is absorbed by the Sierra Nevada to the West.
 Snowmelt comes fast in May when temperatures heat up in the region.

 The name of the range comes from the Pinyon Pine trees that grow throughout the forest below, especially in the southern part.
 These trees yield edible pine nuts still picked today from its slopes.

 There are no hiking trails in the Pine Nut Mountains and no established trailheads.
 However, plenty of dirt roads make their way up and down the slopes of these mountains.
 This is due in part to the history of mining throughout the range.

 Getting to many of the peaks of the range is challenging, including its highest summits, Oreana Peak

 9346’, and Galena Peak 9416' and Mount Siegel 9451'

 .
 Dirt roads predominate in this area, and 4WD high clearance vehicles are recommended if traveling to any of these peaks.